Penny Koza Lemansky (724) 984-3508

 Since dance education is the forefront of DMA, in 1964, the Convention held in Washington, DC included a “Junior Division of Master Classes” and the first “Performing Arts Scholarship Competition” and a “Teenage Ballroom Competition”.

 The DMA Scholarship Fund was established on November 25, 1976 with $15,000.00 from a passbook account of DMA.
-Upon receiving an additional bequest from the estate of member Edna R. Passapac, as Scholarship Committee was formed in October 1977.
-DMA is year proud to award over $200,000.00 annually to both Teachers and Students.
+Upon receiving an additional bequest from the estate of member Edna R. Passapac, a Scholarship Committee was formed in October 1977.
+DMA is proud to award over $200,000.00 annually to both Teachers and Students.

 A long-standing Welfare Fund, now the Friendship Fund was established to assist members on a temporary basis in an emergency situation such as fire or serious medical need, for which financial assistance is necessary.
-The assistance is a most confidential arrangement.
+The assistance is a confidential arrangement.
 DMA is very proud of its philanthropic pursuits.